-Both onshore and offshore surveys have been integral to the development of Sofia since early environmental impact assessment work to inform the original development consent application.
-As the projects moves through its construction phase, surveys will continue to remain an integral part of our activity.
+Onshore and offshore surveys have been vital to the development of Sofia since early environmental impact assessment work that informed the original development consent application.
+As the project moves through its construction phase, surveys will continue to remain an integral part of our activity.